 A wide lens adapter can help you get attractive shots with your phone’s camera.
 Use a tripod for the best results.
 Don’t forget to turn off your flash; instead, rely on natural light.

 When used judiciously, photo apps may enhance your pictures.
 However, stay away from filters and don’t over-edit.
 You don’t want to misrepresent the property.

 You’ve worked hard on your flip, and now’s the time to showcase it in its best light.
 High-quality real estate listing photos can help your house sell faster and for a higher price.

-Once your picture-perfect property sells in record time, New Western Acquisitions is here to help you find your next project property.
+Once your picture-perfect property sells in record time, New Western is here to help you find your next project property.
 Our licensed agents are local market experts who will connect you with off-market investment properties to match your individual goals.